 - Enrollment at Adventist schools

-- Their Difference from other Christian Schools
+- The difference from other Christian schools

-- The Rewarding Benefits
+- The rewarding benefits

 And in the end, just like everything should be, it’s all about Jesus, our Savior.
 Every Adventist school operates within our church’s mission to live, model, and share the love of Christ.